quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The "Extra" events are considered mostly useful for low-level debugging of the implementation, rather than the protocol.
 They allow more fine-grained tracking of internal behavior.
-As such, they CAN be present in qlog files and tool implementers CAN add support for these, but they are not required to.
+As such, they MAY be present in qlog files and tool implementers MAY add support for these, but they are not required to.

 Note that in some cases, implementers might not want to log for example data content details in the "Core" events due to performance or privacy considerations.